 Why are they Called Tuiles?

-Did you know that the oldest jardins in Paris, the Tuileries Gardens were so named, Tuile-ries, as the gardens were originally built in 1564 on a previous Parisian tile factory?
+Did you know that the oldest jardins in Paris, the Tuileries Gardens were so named, Tuile-ries, as the Parisian gardens were originally built in 1564 on a previous tile factory?
 Read more in my Tuileries Gardens article.

-What is a Tuile Made Of?
+What are Tuiles Made Of?

 Classic French tuiles are made of egg whites, butter, sugar, almond flakes and a little flour.